Barbell Reverse Grip Incline Bench Press

 Barbell Reverse Grip Incline Bench Press Instructions

-- Reach up and grasp the barbell with a reverse grip (palms facing towards you) with your hands slightly wider than shoulder-width apart.
+- Lie back.
+Grip the barbell with an underhand (palms facing you) grip, hands roughly shoulder-width apart.

 Barbell Reverse Grip Incline Bench Press Form & Visual